Doctor Jamie Grace LL.B (Hons) LL.M FHEA

 About

-I was previously Senior Lecturer in Law in the School of Law & Criminology at the University of Derby (with various roles from September 2007 until January 2014).
+I was previously a Senior Lecturer in Law in the School of Law & Criminology at the University of Derby (with various roles from June 2007 until January 2014).
 Additionally, I was Programme Leader for full-time LL.B awards at the University of Derby from August 2012 to January 2014.
-I was also an active Researcher in the Law in Society Research Group at the University of Derby from January 2010 to January 2014.

 Privacy law, administrative law, constitutional law